Cook smarter

 Peeling tomatoes and peaches

 Score a small X on the bottom of the fruit.
 Blanch for 15-30 seconds (tomatoes) or 30-60 seconds (peaches).
 Shock in ice water.
 The skins slip right off.
+I use this every time I make fresh tomato sauce.
 You avoid the waste and mangled flesh that come with knife peeling.

 Brightening vegetables for a dish